 PSHE at Uplands is taught in dedicated lessons, but is also embedded in our programme of assemblies and with links across the curriculum.
 We use a range of techniques including role play, whole class or group discussion, workshops with specialist visitors, and informative DVDs or interactive online resources.
 From September 2020 PSHE incorporates statutory Relationships Education and Health Education.

-Personal and social skills
+Personal and Social Skills

+PSHE, alongside PE, also teaches the importance of regular physical activity to a healthy lifestyle.
 Playtimes are designed to encourage healthy physical activity using "Huff and Puff", "Play Nicely" and the newly installed Trim Trail.